OxfordUAVAutonomy/tum_ardrone/README.md

 * tum_simulator does seem to have issues on 64-bit systems, that's why we recommend the i386 Ubuntu image
 * if catkin_make build fails, check the permissions of the *.cfg files, they should be executable
-* if you used the original tum_ardrone and catkin_make build fails, delete ~/catkin_ws/devel/include/tum_ardrone (a parameter in AutopilotParams.cfg was renamed and it seems that catkin does not regenerate AutopilotParamsConfig.h for some reason)
+* if you used the original tum_ardrone and catkin_make build fails, delete ~/catkin_ws/devel/include/tum_ardrone (a parameter in AutopilotParams.cfg was renamed and it seems that catkin does not regenerate AutopilotParamsConfig.h for some reason) or try

+        catkin_make clean

+* `roslaunch cvg_sim_gazebo ardrone_testworld.launch` seems to fail occassionally.
+In this case, just trying it again usually helps.

 ## Licence